The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 • Currently the lowest rates – much lower than 1-2 year fixed rates.

-• With fixed rates in the high 3% – low 4% range, variable is not projected to be more than 0.75% lower than todays fixed rates, even in 1 year.
+• With fixed rates generally in the low 4% range, variable is not projected to be more than 0.75% lower than todays fixed rates, even in 2026.

 • More protection and peace of mind as we are in a unique and less certain point in history.